zopefoundation/Zope/zdgbook/source/Introduction.rst

   started with application development.

 *Components and Interfaces*
-  Zope is moving toward a component-centric development model.
-This chapter describes the new component model in Zope and how Zope components are described through interfaces.
+  Zope use a component-centric development model.
+This chapter describes the component model in Zope and how Zope components are described through interfaces.

 *Object Publishing*
   Developing applications for Zope involves more than just creating a